B-RajaGopal/Epigenetic-Cognitive-Impairment-Classifier/README.md

 ![Dimensionality Reduction](images/dimensionality_reduction_2d.png)

 ## 🔬 Explainable AI & Biomarker Discovery
-To validate the model's clinical relevance, **SHAP (SHapley Additive exPlanations)** was utilized to extract global feature attributions.
+To validate the model's clinical relevance, **SHAP (SHapley Additive exPlanations)** was utilized to extract multi-class global feature attributions.
 The analysis confirmed the model relies heavily on regional transcription depth (`control`) and chromatin accessibility ranges (`signal_range`).

-To isolate the absolute most critical biomarkers, the model was retrained **exclusively on the Top 20 SHAP-identified features**, achieving a **0.95 Macro F1-Score** on the holdout set, proving these highly specific epigenetic interactions are sufficient to classify cognitive decline.
+To isolate the absolute most critical biomarkers, the model was retrained **exclusively on the Top 20 SHAP-identified features**, achieving a **0.94 Macro F1-Score** on the holdout set, proving these highly specific epigenetic interactions are sufficient to classify cognitive decline.

 ![SHAP Summary Plot](images/shap_summary_plot.png)